 Maze We use the maze navigation task from Pertsch et al. [16], where a point mass agent is randomly initialized near the green region and needs to reach the fixed goal region in red (Figure 3a).
 The agent observes its 2D position and 2D velocity, and controls its (x, y)-velocity.
 The agent receives a sparse reward of 100 only when it reaches the goal.
-The task-agnostic dataset [16] consists of 3,046 trajectories between randomly sampled initial and goal positions.
+The task-agnostic offline dataset from Pertsch et al. [16] consists of 3,046 trajectories between randomly sampled initial and goal positions.

-Kitchen We use the FrankaKitchen tasks and 603 trajectories from D4RL [43].
-The 7-DoF Franka Emika Panda arm needs to perform four sequential sub-tasks, Microwave - Kettle - Bottom Burner - Light.
-In Mis-aligned Kitchen, we also test another task sequence, Microwave - Light - Slide Cabinet - Hinge Cabinet, which has a low sub-task transition probability in the offline data distribution [16].
+Kitchen We use the FrankaKitchen environment and 603 teleoperation trajectories from D4RL [42].
+The 7-DoF Franka Emika Panda arm needs to perform four sequential sub-tasks (Microwave - Kettle - Bottom Burner - Light).
+In Mis-aligned Kitchen, we also test another task sequence (Microwave - Light - Slide Cabinet - Hinge Cabinet), which has a low sub-task transition probability in the offline data distribution [16].
 The agent observes 11D robot state and 19D object state, and uses 9D joint velocity control.
 The agent receives a reward of 1 for every sub-task completion in order.

-CALVIN We adapt CALVIN [44] to have the target task, Open Drawer - Turn on Lightbulb - Move Slider Left - Turn on LED, and 21D robot and object states.
+CALVIN We adapt the CALVIN benchmark [43] to have the target task Open Drawer - Turn on Lightbulb - Move Slider Left - Turn on LED and 21D robot and object states.
 It uses the Franka Panda arm with 7D end-effector pose control.
-The offline data is from play data [44] consisting of 1,239 trajectories.
+The offline data is from 1,239 trajectories of play data [43].
 The agent receives a reward of 1 for every sub-task completion in the correct order.

-4.2 Baselines
+4.2 Baselines and Ablated Methods

-- Dreamer [3] and TD-MPC [4] learn a flat (single-step) dynamics and train a policy using latent imagination to achieve a high sample efficiency. - DADS [29] discovers skills and learns a dynamics model through unsupervised learning. - LSP [36] plans in the skill space, but using a single-step dynamics model from Dreamer [3]. - SPiRL [12] learns skills and a skill prior, and guides a high-level policy using the learned prior. - SPiRL + Dreamer and SPiRL + TD-MPC pre-train the skills using SPiRL and learn a policy and model in the skill space, instead of the low-level action space, using Dreamer and TD-MPC, respectively.
-In contrast to SkiMo, these baselines do not jointly train the model and skills.
+- Dreamer [3] and TD-MPC [4] learn a flat (single-step) dynamics and train a policy using latent imagination to achieve a high sample efficiency. - DADS [29] discovers skills and learns a dynamics model through unsupervised learning. - LSP [36] plans in the skill space, but using a single-step dynamics model from Dreamer. - SPiRL [12] learns skills and a skill prior, and guides a high-level policy using the learned prior.